NicolasPCouts/sorting-visualizer/README.md

 # Sorting Algorithm Visualizer

-This project simply allows you to vizualise how some of the most popular sorting algorithms ever created work.
+This project simply allows you to vizualise how 4 of the most popular sorting algorithms ever created work.

 ## Screenshots
 <div>